-- Markets: US equities experienced heightened volatility during the first quarter of 2025 amid concerns about President Donald Trump's tariff policies and their impact on economic growth, inflation and the US Federal Reserve's interest-rate path, with some investors fearing a potential recession or stagflation (economic stagnation and high inflation).
+- Markets: Markets: US equities experienced heightened volatility during the first quarter of 2025 amid concerns about President Donald Trump's tariff policies and their impact on economic growth, inflation and the US Federal Reserve's interest-rate path, with some investors fearing a potential recession or stagflation (economic stagnation and high inflation).
 Underwhelming earnings reports and guidance from some companies and significantly lower consumer confidence also hindered sentiment.
 US stocks collectively declined in the first quarter, with the S&P 500 Index, Dow Jones Industrial Average and NASDAQ Composite Index ending with losses.
 Small-capitalization stocks struggled over the quarter, followed by large- and mid-cap equities.
-In all three market-cap tiers, value stocks performed better than growth, with large-cap value stocks ending modestly positive. - Contributors: The biggest contributor to the fund's performance relative to its Russell 2000 Growth Index benchmark was stock selection in the information technology (IT) sector.
-To a lesser extent, stock selection in the consumer discretionary, industrials and communication services sectors also supported relative results. - Detractors: Overall stock selection and allocation decisions worked against us, resulting in the fund's underperformance versus the benchmark.
-Stock selection in the financials and consumer staples sectors and stock selection and an underweight in the health care sector weakened relative returns. - Outlook: We expect the equity market to remain volatile as tariffs and policy information unfold.
+In all three market-cap tiers, value stocks performed better than growth, with large-cap value stocks ending modestly positive. - Contributors: Stock selection in the industrials sector was a leading driver of fund performance relative to the Russell Midcap Growth Index benchmark, followed by stock selection in the consumer discretionary, real estate and communication services sectors. - Detractors: Overall stock selection and allocation decisions worked against us and resulted in the fund's underperformance versus the benchmark.
+Stock selection in the information technology (IT) sector had the biggest negative impact on relative returns; to a lesser extent, stock selection in the consumer staples and health care sectors also hindered relative performance. - Outlook: We expect the equity markets to remain volatile as tariffs and policy information unfold.
 For longer-term, patient investors, we think there are reasons for optimism.
 We believe that no matter what comes, innovators can find new ways to create value in a changing world.
 We are finding what we consider to be high-quality companies on sale today that we believe are resilient in tariff and recessionary environments and have excellent long-term prospects.